CarletonComputerScienceSociety/website/content/volunteer/_index.md

 ### 🥳 Event Proposal

 Do you have an idea for a new event?
 Whether it's a social gathering, a study group, or something entirely different, we’d love to hear your suggestions.
-Reach out to us at info@ccss.carleton.ca with your event ideas!
+Reach out to us at bod@ccss.carleton.ca with your event ideas!

 _*A dedicated event proposal form with requirements and a template will be made available in the future._

 ### ✍️ Article / Resource Proposal

 Interested in writing an article or creating a resource to help fellow students?
 Whether it’s a tutorial, a career guide, or an opinion piece, we welcome submissions that offer value to the community.
-Send your article or resource ideas to info@ccss.carleton.ca.
+Send your article or resource ideas to bod@ccss.carleton.ca.

 _*A dedicated article proposal form with requirements and a template will be made available in the future._

 ### 🎤 Talk / Workshop Proposal

 We’re always excited to feature student speakers!
 We also welcome past TAs and anyone interested in hosting or presenting study sessions.
-If you're interested in giving a presentation, reach out to us at [info@ccss.carleton.ca](#email).
+If you're interested in giving a presentation, reach out to us at [bod@ccss.carleton.ca](#email).

 _*A dedicated talk / workshop proposal form with requirements and a template will be made available in the future._